daviszong/Wordle-Solver-Entropy/README.md

-# Wordle-Solver-Entropy
+# Wordle Solver Entropy
-## **🎯 Wordle-Solver-Entropy**
+## **🎯 Wordle Solver Entropy**
 _A blazing-fast, information-theoretic Wordle AI_

-Wordle-Solver-Entropy is a high-performance C++ solver that uses information theory to crack the popular NYT Wordle game with near-optimal efficiency.
+Wordle Solver Entropy is a high-performance C++ solver that uses information theory to crack the popular NYT Wordle game with near-optimal efficiency.
 It strategically selects guesses to maximize entropy (information gain), narrowing the possible solutions as fast as possible.

 ## 🧠 How It Works